-The school's governors are delighted to welcome to you to our page of the school website where you can find out more about the school’s governors and the work that we do.
+The school's governors are delighted to welcome you to this page on the school website where you can find out more about the school’s governors and the work that we do.

-The Governing Body is wholeheartedly committed to ensuring that the school has a clear vision, ethos and strategic direction, that there are high expectations and high standards throughout the school and above all that Corpus Christi Catholic Primary is a happy and safe environment in which all of our children can thrive and develop their God given talents.
+Our Governing Body is committed to ensuring that the school has a Catholic ethos, a clear vision and strategic direction, that there are high expectations and standards throughout the school and above all that Corpus Christi Catholic Primary is a safe and happy environment in which all of our pupils can achieve ‘Excellence and Enjoyment with Christ at our Centre’.